microsoft/MLOpsPython/docs/getting_started.md

 The **WORKSPACE_SVC_CONNECTION** parameter is used to reference a service connection for the Azure ML workspace.
 You will create this after provisioning the workspace (we recommend using the IaC pipeline as described below), and installing the Azure ML extension in your Azure DevOps project.

-The **DATASET_NAME** parameter is used to reference the training dataset that you will register in your Azure ML workspace.
+Optionally, a **DATASET_NAME** parameter can be used to reference a training dataset that you have registered in your Azure ML workspace (more details below).

-The **MODEL_NAME** parameter is used to specify the name (and filename) of the model that you will train.

 Make sure to select the **Allow access to all pipelines** checkbox in the variable group configuration.